Tag: Autism Awareness Challenge

 Edison freshman pitcher Robert Roma

-Edison head coach Vinny Abene
+Edison head coach Vinnie Abene

 Barnegat coach McCoy has special tie that brought him to Autism Awareness Challenge